Heather in Scotland – Guide to finding the best spots in Scotland

 When does heather bloom in Scotland

-Heather blooms at its best in late summer, peaking in August.
-If you visit Scotland during August, it’ll be hard not to see heather.
-Especially if you are in areas
+The peak heather blooms are late in the summer, especially August.
+If you visit Scotland during August, it’ll be almost impossible to not see heather.

 1. Pentland Hills Regional Park